MKShim/Interactive_DashBoard/README.md

 # Interactive_DashBoard

-# All codes for interactive dashboard will be updated
+# All codes for interactive dashboard have been updated